lightbend/cloudflow-helm-charts/README.md

     helm repo update
     helm install lightbend/cloudflow --namespace cloudflow --name cloudflow --set key=value[,key=value]

 >NOTE!
 You will need to customize the Helm chart configuration values.
-Please refer to the `Cofiguration` chapter below for details on this.
+Please refer to the `Configuration` chapter below for details on this.

 ## Configuration